Antigua, Guatemala | Sourcing Trip and Direct Trade Process

 I like to see education programs where the producers have schooling systems on their farms.
 Because these farms are very remote, accessing education is almost impossible for the people that live around there.
 Schooling is mandatory, but not always enforced.
 What you might see in coffee growing communities is that families aren’t encouraging their kids to go to school because they don’t have a way to get them there.
 So when you’re driving around the towns near the farms, what are you seeing?
 Do they have any services?
 Do the people look healthy?
 Is there a store around there?
 What is there for them?

 I like to see healthcare programs.
 San Miguel has a dental clinic and a healthcare centre right on their facility.
 So you start to see differences between producers who are truly investing in the people and the community to improve it.
 My job is to support the people who are doing that.
 I have the choice.
 I can work with nice people!
+I get to work with people who are passionate about coffee, business people who get this.

 I feel great about who we’re buying from.
 They’re taking care of any wastewater and environmental issues that they can.
 And the coffee tastes great!
 When everything’s working together, I say, “Now I consider you a direct trade partner.”
 But it doesn’t happen in a year.
 It’s a very long process to build that trust.